 Printify works almost exactly the same way as Printful does except that their business model is completely different.

-Like Printful, Printify has their own mockup generator to create your designs which are automatically imported into your shopping cart.
+Like Printful, Printify has their own mockup generator to create your designs which are automatically imported into your ecommerce store.

-They also have an enormous catalog of products to choose from that is on par or larger than Printful.
+They also have an enormous catalog of print on demand products to choose from that is on par or larger than Printful.

-But the main difference is that Printify does not manufacture or fulfill their own products.
-Instead, they work with independent print designers and providers with different capabilities.
+But the main difference is that Printify does not manufacture or ship their own custom products.
+They are not a fulfillment company.
+Instead, they work with independent print providers with different capabilities.

 On the Printify website, they have sorted and collated a large library of print on demand companies based on location, pricing and availability.

-You can think of Printify like a fully integrated version of Alibaba for print on demand companies.
+You can think of Printify like a fully integrated version of Alibaba for print on demand companies and print providers.

-From this library, you have the option of hand picking your POD supplier, requesting samples and working with the print on demand provider that best suits your needs.
+From this library, you have the option of hand picking your POD company, requesting samples and working with the print on demand provider that best suits your needs.

 Printful Vs Printify – The Evaluation Criteria